max-p-log-p/ViB/README.md

 Why should I use this browser?
 ------------------------------

-Clocking in at 50 lines of python, this browser is easily extended and very minimal.
+Clocking in at 50 lines of executable code, this browser is easily extended and very minimal.
 The vi interface is reused to support a text based web browser: this means that it has vi keybindings by default.
 It has low memory usage owing to the reuse of the vi text editor as a web browser.
 It is portable to any operating system with python, vi, and curl installed, assuming that the python modules sys and html are present.
 The lack of support for images, video, and javascript can be considered features: this prevents mindless web surfing on social media while retaining the ability to search the web for useful information.
 Despite its name, vib can be used with many different text editors.

 How to use
 ----------